Maurits825/factorio-microcontroller/README.md

 ### Compile a Program
 The assembly programs have to be written using the [Factorio Assembly language](https://github.com/Maurits825/factorio-microcontroller/wiki/Factorio-Assembly-Language).

+Run the `setup.sh` script only once to create the virtual environment and download the dependencies.

 To compile the program, double click the `start.sh` script.
 Use `python factorio_microcontroller.py -a (file_name)` to compile your program, with the optional `-c` flag to copy the blueprint to the clipboard.
 For example: `python factorio_microcontroller.py -a ../programs/counter.txt -c`